vari-sh/vari-sh.github.io/content/posts/doppelganger.md

 By leveraging native Windows internals and carefully crafted obfuscation, Doppelganger:

 - **Clones the LSASS process** using `NtCreateProcessEx`, creating a nearly identical copy of the target.
-- **Avoids accessing the original LSASS** directly, which would trigger protections like PPL or Credential Guard.
+- **Avoids accessing the original LSASS** directly, which would trigger alerts.
 - **Uses kernel-level access** via the vulnerable driver `RTCore64.sys` to temporarily remove process protections without crashing the system or triggering alarms.
 - **Encrypts the resulting memory dump** with XOR encryption to minimize detection and simplify exfiltration.
 - **Loads API functions dynamically and obfuscated**, preventing static detection by EDRs and sandbox analysis tools.